-Perry Township Schools Sees Transformation for Students and Teachers
+Perry Township Schools See Transformation of Students

 Perry Township Schools is executing an intentional plan to offer real-world and hands-on learning to teachers and students – and it’s seeing a tremendous transformation as a result.

 This plan started in the early 2000s when the district first introduced Project Lead The Way (PLTW) Engineering at its two high schools.
 Today, each high school also offers PLTW Computer Science, each middle school offers PLTW Gateway, and the district is committed to implementing PLTW Launch in every elementary school by the 2020-21 school year.

 PLTW President and CEO Vince Bertram recently visited Rosa Parks Elementary School, Southport 6th Grade Academy, and Southport High School in Perry Township and met a few of the teachers who have experienced dramatic shifts in their classrooms and careers since teaching PLTW.

 Joshua Madden, who is in his second year of teaching PLTW at Southport 6th Grade Academy, taught math and science for 15 years while searching for meaningful, hands-on, and practical experiences to accompany his content.
 He has found this in the activity-, project-, problem-based learning experience offered by PLTW’s Design and Modeling unit.